 The SAV mapping process that is done during and after application supports the development of exact herbicide use requirements based on species present, and the exact site data and water volume of the areas to be controlled.
 The SAV mapping technology documents treatment efficacy, and supports compliance with the NPDES Permit requirements through the use of Best Available Technologies (BAT's).
-All of the 2022 control areas in Clear Lake would be documented using this technology so that a dataset can be developed to provide data for the designated control areas (For example, CLI performed pre and post treatment SAV monitoring in 2016, and a data set was developed to document control efficacy in 2016).
+All of the 2017 control areas in Clear Lake would be documented using this technology so that a dataset can be developed to provide data for the designated control areas (CLI performed pre and post treatment SAV monitoring in 2016, and a data set was developed to document control efficacy in 2016).

-Following the visual monitoring activities for each of the sites, the data will be recorded on a Species Presence and Density Form (PASA) and submitted to the Water Resource Department within 30 days post treatment.
+Following the visual monitoring activities for each of the sites, the data will be recorded on a Species Presence and Density Form.